 The Duplin County Register of Deeds office administers notary public oaths for Duplin County notaries anytime between 8:00 a.m. and 5:00 p.m., Monday through Friday.
 The fee for administering the oath is $10.00.
-When you receive your certification for the Secretary of State’s office, you must come in to the Register of Deeds office within 45 days to take your oath and sign the Notary book.
+When you receive your certification for the Secretary of State’s office, you must come in to the Register of Deeds office within 45 days to take your oath.
 If you do not take your oath within 45 days, your commission will be cancelled and you will then have to reapply for a commission, including submitting a new application and the applicable fee.

 In order to become a notary public in the state of North Carolina an individual must meet all of the following requirement:

 - Be at least 18 years of age or legally emancipated as defined in Article 35 of Chapter 7B of the General Statutes.

 - Reside or have a regular place of work or business in this State.

 - Reside legally in the United States.

 - Speak, read, and write the English language.

 - Possess a high school diploma or equivalent.

 - Pass the course of instruction described in this Article, unless the person is a licensed member of the North Carolina State Bar.